Imleh/Final-Lab-Coursera/README.md

 # Final-Lab-Coursera
-It is a markdown file in this repository
+It is a markdown file in this repository.
-This is the IBM Data Analyst Capstone Project
+This is the IBM Data Analyst Capstone Project.